Saga-Drøm

-Carl Nielsen's Saga-Drøm (Saga Dream), also known as Gunnar's Dream, is a tone poem for orchestra based on the Icelandic Njal's Saga.
-It was first performed at the Music Society (Musikforeningen) in Copenhagen on April 6, 1908 by Nielsen himself.
+Saga Dream (in Danish: Saga-Drøm), Op.
+39 (FS 46; CNW 35), is a symphonic poem for orchestra written from 1907 to 1908 by the Danish composer Carl Nielsen.
+The piece, which is based on the thirteenth-century Icelandic saga Njála, received its premiere at the Odd Fellows Mansion in Copenhagen on 6 April 1908, with Nielsen conducting Orchestra of the Music Society (Musikforeningen).

 Background

 While working on the music for Ludvig Holstein's drama Tove in the winter of 1907–08, Nielsen started to think about writing an orchestral piece based on Njal's Saga.
 The first traces of the introductory theme for clarinet and viola are to be found in a draft of Tove where it is played by a French horn.
 On April 1, 1908, just after completing Tove, Nielsen signed off the fair copy of Saga Drøm, only a few days before its scheduled performance.

 Nielsen no doubt learned of Njal's Saga and the piece's motto "Now Gunnar dreams; let him enjoy his dream in peace" from the translation by N.M.
 Petersen.
 The saga tells how Gunnar, on his way out of the country with Kolskeg and Hjort after being sentenced to exile, is so tired that he calls for a stop and falls into a troubled sleep.
 Hjort asks whether they should rouse him but Kolskeg replies, "No, let him enjoy his dream."
 In his dream, Gunnar imagines they are being attacked by wolves.
 He and Kolskeg manage to defend themselves but Hjort is killed.
 The others see Gunnar is having a nightmare but Kolskeg still insists that he should not be disturbed.